We are experts in the field…

 Training for Black Country Local Authorities

-BCWA are commissioned to provide domestic abuse and interpersonal violence courses by Sandwell Council, Dudley Council and Walsall Council.
-To access their training catalogues for local professionals please visit Dudley Safeguarding Board, Sandwell Council, or Walsall Children’s Workforce Development Team.
+BCWA is commissioned to provide domestic abuse and interpersonal violence courses by Dudley Council and Walsall Council.
+To access their training catalogues for local professionals please visit Dudley Safe and Sound or Walsall Safeguarding Partnership.